straps/node-dbmon/Readme.md

       });
     });

-In 10 lines of code you can create and use a new tranport, contribute to the library and make others happy (me too :)
+In 20 lines of (uncompressed) code you can create and use a new tranport, contribute to the library and make others happy (me too :)

-Creating a new driver and a new driver method, could be some more complicated, but I thing, in next releases will be a generic mixed trigger/polloging based driver I'm thinking on.
+Creating a new driver and a new driver method, could be some more complicated, but I thing, in next releases will be a generic mixed trigger/polling based driver I'm thinking on.

 ## Testing